-An estimated five billion birds migrate through Costa Rica every year.
+An estimated five million birds migrate through Costa Rica every year.
 The magnitude of this phenomenon is barely noticeable because most travel by night, at cruising speed powered by the wind, soaring within the clouds or taking advantage of air currents formed by the mountains.
 Others skirt the coastline, landing at sundown to catch insects and rest for a few hours before continuing on their voyage.

 Over Costa Rica, birds converge from the Arctic Circle, Alaska, the Canadian tundra, the U.S. Great Lakes and the east and west coasts of the United States.
 Spanning 8 to 11 degrees north of the equator, Costa Rica acts as a funnel point for migrating birds.
 The country’s mountain ranges and vast lowlands bordering the Atlantic and Pacific oceans create many different habitats and ecosystems.